Archie-M96/automated-compliance-engine/README.md

-Manual security audits don't scale, and in financial services, a single misconfigured S3 bucket exposing customer or transaction data isn't just a technical bug — it's a regulatory incident.
+Manual security audits don't scale, and in financial services, a single misconfigured S3 bucket exposing customer or transaction data isn't just a technical bug, it's a regulatory incident.
 Frameworks like POPIA (South Africa) and international equivalents demand continuous, auditable proof that data-at-rest controls remain enforced, not just that they were correct at deployment time.
-Configuration drift — a bucket policy changed manually, a public access block accidentally removed — is one of the most common causes of real-world cloud data breaches.
+Configuration drift (a bucket policy changed manually, a public access block accidentally removed) is one of the most common causes of real-world cloud data breaches.

-This project automates the first line of defense: a scheduled, serverless audit that checks every S3 bucket in the account against a required security control, and alerts a human the moment drift is detected — closing the gap between "secure at deployment" and "secure right now."
+This project automates the first line of defense: a scheduled, serverless audit that checks every S3 bucket in the account against a required security control, and alerts a human the moment drift is detected, closing the gap between "secure at deployment" and "secure right now."

 ## Architecture